Primary vs. Secondary Language Acquisition

 The Solution to the above challenges is to encourage family languages to enhance communication at home.
 Family languages must be primary, to ease the flow of communication.
 Parents will be able to pass on values and culture, and children will be able to communicate with their parents using the “language of the heart.”
 In this scenario, instead of educating the children outside of their home environment only, their education can be supported at home.
 By allowing parents to take a major part in their children’s education, we can create a multi- dimensional education where parents and education system, collaborate into creating “big heads” with high academic achievement, emotional intelligence and cultural awareness.

-- It is important to distinguish between primary and secondary languages
+- It is important to distinguish between primary and secondary language acquisition

 - Having an additional primary language promotes academic achievement and emotional intelligence